srid/purescript-book-sources/chapter11.md

 ```

 X> ## Exercises
 X>
 X> 1.
 (Medium) Implement a new command `cheat`, which moves all game items from the game grid into the user's inventory.
 X> 1.
-(Difficult) The `WriterT` monad transformer is currently used for two types of messages: error messages and informational messages.
+(Difficult) The `Writer` component of the `RWS` monad is currently used for two types of messages: error messages and informational messages.
 Because of this, several parts of the code use case statements to handle error cases.
 X>
-X>     Refactor the code to use the `ExceptT` monad transformer to handle the error messages, and `WriterT` to handle informational messages.
+X>     Refactor the code to use the `ExceptT` monad transformer to handle the error messages, and `RWS` to handle informational messages.

 ## Handling Command Line Options